 Tow floats are used in conjunction with swim caps to make the swimmer more visible to other water users.
 They come in a variety of styles and can also be used to carry keys, phone and clothes.
 Some tow floats are specifically designed to carry a larger load and can be used for adventure swims.

 Paddles and fins are used to improved technique and increase swimming specific strength.

-Kick and Pull buoys are used to isolate certain aspect of swimming allowing you to focus on a certain technique.
+Kick and Pull buoys are used to isolate certain aspect of swimming, allowing you to focus on a certain techniques.
 Kick buoys remove arm movement so you can focus on kicking, pull buoys do the opposite along with countless other drills.